Rack Configuration

 Open a session in the default browser of your workstation, log into the Oxide web console as the “recovery” user at https://recovery.sys.$oxideDomainName using the password specified during the initial rack setup process.

-Follow the instructions in Working with the API and CLI to create a device token.
+Follow the instructions in the CLI and SDKs guide to create a device token.
 This token is linked to the recovery user and should only be used for managing rack setup.

 The following information is required when creating a silo: